RDFLib/rdflib/docs/docs.rst

 .. code-block:: bash

-   sphinx-apidoc -f -d 10 -o docs/apidocs/ rdflib
+   sphinx-apidoc -f -d 10 -o docs/apidocs/ rdflib examples

 (then ``rdflib.rst`` was tweaked manually to not include all convenience imports that are directly in the ``rdflib/__init__.py``)